whitneyburton/portfolios/students/1606-back/brian-heim/m2-portfolio.markdown

 ### Areas of Emphasis

-My goals for this module are to keep up with the amount of material we will be covering, as well as practice my HTML/CSS skills so that I can create aesthetically pleasing sites.
+My goals for this module are to keep up with the amount of material we will be covering, and truly understand Sinatra/Rails, etc. so that I can produce strong work this module.
+I also want to practice my HTML/CSS skills so that I can create aesthetically pleasing sites.

 I want to get comfortable job searching and strive to work toward improving my networking skills.